kalfung/DogDateAPI/README.md

 6. Community engagement: Creating an API for dog dates could foster a sense of community among dog owners.
 It could include social features such as forums, chat functionality, and user profiles, encouraging interactions, knowledge sharing, and the formation of dog owner communities.

-Overall, a web server API for creating dog dates could enhance the dog-owning experience by addressing coordination challenges, expanding socialisation opportunities, improving safety, and promoting a sense of community among dog owners.
+Overall, this dog play dates a web server API could enhance the dog-owning experience by addressing coordination challenges, expanding socialisation opportunities, improving safety, and promoting a sense of community among dog owners.

 # R3 Why have you chosen this database system.
 What are the drawbacks compared to others?

-I have chosen the PostgreSQL database system because it is a relational database system.
-The tables
+I have chosen the PostgreSQL relational database system for this API project due to the following reasons:

-pros vs cons compared to other systems
+1. Data organisation: An RDBMS like PostgreSQL facilitates the organisation of data in a tabular format using tables, rows, and columns.
+This is beneficial for managing various aspects of a dog playdates API, such as user profiles, dog information, playdate schedules, and the relationships between these different entities.

+2. Data integrity: PostgreSQL provides robust support for enforcing data integrity through features such as primary keys, foreign keys, and constraints.
+This ensures that the data stored in the database remains consistent and accurate, preventing issues like orphaned records or data inconsistencies.

+3. Querying and indexing: PostgreSQL offers a powerful query language (SQL) that allows me to retrieve, manipulate, and filter data efficiently.
+I can leverage SQL queries to retrieve specific information from the database, perform complex joins, aggregate data, and sort results.
+Additionally, PostgreSQL provides various indexing options to optimise query performance, enabling faster retrieval of data for the API.

+4. Data relationships and associations: A dog playdates API involves managing relationships between different entities, such as users, dogs, parks, and playdate events.
+PostgreSQL's support for relational data modelling allows me to define and manage these associations using foreign keys and table relationships, facilitating efficient retrieval and manipulation of related data.

+5. ACID compliance: PostgreSQL adheres to ACID (Atomicity, Consistency, Isolation, Durability) principles, ensuring that database transactions are processed reliably and consistently.
+This guarantees that each transaction is treated as a single, indivisible unit, maintaining data integrity and protecting against data inconsistencies in case of failures or concurrent access.

+6. Scalability: PostgreSQL is designed to handle large datasets and concurrent access effectively.
+It offers mechanisms for horizontal scalability through features like table partitioning and replication, allowing the dog playdates API to scale as the user base and data volume increase.

+7. Community support and ecosystem: PostgreSQL benefits from a vibrant and active open-source community that continuously improves and enhances the database system.
+The community provides regular updates, security patches, and additional features.
+Moreover, PostgreSQL has a rich ecosystem of extensions and plugins that can be utilised to extend the functionality of the API and integrate with other technologies.

 # R4 Identify and discuss the key functionalities and benefits of an ORM